Mesothelioma

 Get a Free Veterans Packet

-Patients are diagnosed with one of four types of mesothelioma, depending on where the cancer tumors develop in the body.
+There are four types of mesothelioma, depending on where cancer tumors develop in the body.
+Learn about each type below.

 Pleural Mesothelioma